Back

 Francis working

 While SMS-based 2FA is better than no 2FA at all, it has several drawbacks.
 Firstly, SMS-based 2FA is vulnerable to SIM swapping attacks, where a hacker can take control of a user's phone number by convincing the phone company to transfer the number to a new SIM card.
-Once the hacker has taken control of the phone number, they can receive SMS-based 2FA codes and gain unauthorized access to the user's accounts.
+Once the hacker has taken control of the phone number, they can receive SMS-based 2FA codes and gain unauthorised access to the user's accounts.

 There may also be delivery issues with SMS messages, making it hard for the user to complete the authentication process.

-An Authenticator App makes you more secure
+An authenticator app makes you more secure

-In contrast, an Authenticator App, such as Google Authenticator or Microsoft Authenticator, is a much more secure form of 2FA.
-An Authenticator App generates one-time codes that are only valid for a short time and can only be used once.
-The Authenticator App stores the secret key used to generate these codes on the user's device, adding an extra layer of security.
+In contrast, an authenticator app, such as Google authenticator or Microsoft authenticator, is a much more secure form of 2FA.
+An authenticator app generates one-time codes that are only valid for a short time and can only be used once.
+The authenticator app stores the secret key used to generate these codes on the user's device, adding an extra layer of security.

-Also, Authenticator Apps are not vulnerable to SIM swapping attacks as they do not rely on a phone number for authentication.
-This means that even if a hacker gains control of the user's phone number, they won't be able to access the Authenticator App.
+Also, authenticator apps are not vulnerable to SIM swapping attacks as they do not rely on a phone number for authentication.
+This means that even if a hacker gains control of the user's phone number, they won't be able to access the authenticator app.

 Tilde&Nour - speilvendt

-An Authenticator App is therefore a much more secure form of 2FA than SMS-based 2FA.
-By using an Authenticator App, businesses can greatly increase the security of their authentication process and reduce the risk of unauthorized access to sensitive information.
+An authenticator app is therefore a much more secure form of 2FA than SMS-based 2FA.
+By using an authenticator app, businesses can greatly increase the security of their authentication process and reduce the risk of unauthorized access to sensitive information.

 Authentication has become a compliance requirement